wix-incubator/cli-apps/packages/contentful/README.md

 <img src="docs/images/rectangle-logo.png" alt="contentful-wix.png" width="100"/><br>
 # Contentful Integration with Wix

-This guide explains how to link your Contentful account with your Wix site using the Contentful Integration with Wix application.
-This application makes it possible to populate your Wix site with data directly from Contentful, transforming Contentful models into Wix collections.
-In this guide, you'll learn how to intall the app, grant essential permissions for each platform, and effectively use Contentful models within your Wix site.
+Contentful Integration with Wix is an application designed to link your Contentful account with your Wix site.
+It enables you to effortlessly populate your Wix site with data directly from Contentful, essentially converting Contentful models into Wix collections.
+The app offers a 14-day free trial period.
+Once the trial expires, you must upgrade your subscription to maintain access to Contentful data on your Wix site.

+In this guide, you'll learn how to intall the app, grant essential permissions for each platform, and use Contentful models within your Wix site, including creating dynamic lists with a dedicated dynamic page for each item in the list.

 ## Installation